kytulendu/openfur/readme.md

 A simple fursuit LED eyes and fan schematic.

+Note: If using fan, prefer using 12V battery pack or USB powerbank instread for longer battery life.

 **License**

     Creative Commons - CC0 1.0 Universal (CC0 1.0) Public Domain Dedication